Vuia 1: Vuia 1-bis

 After some successive changes, Vuia completed the upgrades in August.
 The wings of this machine had a smaller wing camber and an orientable stabilizer, improving the aerodynamic qualities of the plane.
 The angle of incidence was no longer adjusted in flight, being fixed before takeoff.
 The efficiency of the engine was also improved by increasing the airscrew's speed to 930 turns per minute.
 During the experiments the weight of the machine was changed several times.
 Initially planned to have 240 kg, the weight of the machine eventually reached 275 kg.

 On 19 August a longer hop of 24 m at a height of about 2.5 m was made, ending in a heavy landing which damaged the propeller.
 Following this test, the other aviation pioneers started to pay more attention to Vuia's flights, and will resort to Vuia's solution of launching their machines directly on wheels.

 The flight tests on 7 and 14 October were the first with an official presence.
 The control of the results being carried out by Ernest Archdeacon and Édouard Surcouf.
 An accident, however, would put a stop to other tests in 1906, with Vuia also being unable to enroll in the Aéro-Club de France and participate in Archdeacon's Grand Prix due to monetary problems.

 Vuia would carry out more tests on his Vuia 1-bis until 30 March 1907.
 However these were not more successful than the previous ones, Vuia giving up on the carbon dioxide engine and instead building an aircraft powered by a 25 hp Antoinette engine, the Vuia 2.

 Legacy

 Vuia's tests were followed with attention by other aviation pioneers such as Ernest Archdeacon, Louis Blériot, Gabriel Voisin, Ferdinand Ferber and Alberto Santos-Dumont.
 According to Charles Dollfus, former curator of the Air Museum in Paris, Santos-Dumont's use of wheels on his aircraft was influenced by seeing Vuia's flight attempts.
+Vuia's monoplane design also inspired Blériot in designing monoplanes.

 In 2006, a working replica of Vuia's airplane was built to celebrate 100 years since his first flight.
 The replica was built by the Timișoara Academic Cultural Foundation (FACT) and was powered by a 25 hp Rotax engine.
 It was on display for a few days in Timișoara, then it was displayed at Montesson then taken on a tour through several European cities.
 The airplane was presented with its engine running without any flight attempts.